leofavre/canivete-with-webpack/README.md

 $ npm install --save-dev webpack
 ```

-4. Create a file named "webpack.config.js" in your project's root folder with the following content:
+4. Create a file named "webpack.config.js" in your project's root folder with the following contents:

 ```js
 const path = require("path");